yewon-lee/yewon-lee.github.io/index.md

 ## About Me

-I am a Ph.D. student at the Paul G. Allen School of Computer Science and Engineering, University of Washington.
-I am advised by Prof. [Siddhartha Srinivasa](https://goodrobot.ai/) at the [Personal Robotics Lab](https://personalrobotics.cs.washington.edu/).
-My research interests center around learning for robot manipulation, particularly in long-horizon settings and around humans.
+I am a Ph.D. student in Computer and Information Science (CIS) at the [GRASP Laboratory](https://www.grasp.upenn.edu/) at the University of Pennsylvania, where I am advised by Prof. [Rachel Holladay](https://www.seas.upenn.edu/~rhollada/).
+My research interest centers around decision making, planning, and control for robot manipulation, particularly in contact-rich, long horizon settings.

-Prior to my Ph.D., I obtained a Master's in Computer Science at the University of Toronto, where I was advised by Prof. [Florian Shkurti](http://www.cs.toronto.edu/~florian/) at the [Robot Vision and Learning Lab](https://rvl.cs.toronto.edu/#/) and collaborated with Prof. [Fabio Ramos](https://fabioramos.github.io/Home.html) at NVIDIA.
-My Master's thesis was on differentiable task and motion planning (TAMP).
+I obtained my Master's in Computer Science at the University of Toronto, where I was advised by Prof. [Florian Shkurti](http://www.cs.toronto.edu/~florian/) and collaborated with Prof. [Fabio Ramos](https://fabioramos.github.io/Home.html).
+For my Master's thesis, I developed a differentiable algorithm for task and motion planning that makes use of gradients from physics simulation.
 Prior to that, I completed my bachelor's in [Engineering Science](https://engsci.utoronto.ca/program/what-is-engsci/) at the University of Toronto.
-During my undergrad, I interned at Epson's Robotics R&D team researching computer vision algorithms for robot manipulation.
+During this time, I interned at Epson's Robotics R&D team researching computer vision algorithms for robotic manipulation.

-I have been honored to receive the [Google DeepMind Fellowship](https://www.deepmind.com/education), [NSERC Canada Graduate Scholarship (Master's)](https://www.nserc-crsng.gc.ca/students-etudiants/pg-cs/cgsm-bescm_eng.asp), and [Ontario Graduate Scholarship](https://osap.gov.on.ca/OSAPPortal/en/A-ZListofAid/PRDR019245.html) for graduate studies.
+I am gratefully supported by the [NSERC Canada Graduate Scholarship - Doctoral](https://nserc-crsng.canada.ca/en/funding-opportunity/canada-graduate-research-scholarship-doctoral-program), and have been honored to receive the [Google DeepMind Fellowship](https://www.deepmind.com/education), [NSERC Canada Graduate Scholarship (Master's)](https://www.nserc-crsng.gc.ca/students-etudiants/pg-cs/cgsm-bescm_eng.asp), and [Ontario Graduate Scholarship](https://osap.gov.on.ca/OSAPPortal/en/A-ZListofAid/PRDR019245.html) for my Master's studies.

 ## News
-- [March 2025] Our work on differentiable task and motion planning ([STAMP](https://rvl.cs.toronto.edu/stamp/)) has been accepted to RA-L 2025!
+- [September 2025] Awarded the NSERC Canada Graduate Scholarship for my PhD
-- [April 2024] Accepted my Ph.D. offer at the University of Washington.
+- [March 2025] Our work on differentiable task and motion planning ([STAMP](https://rvl.cs.toronto.edu/stamp/)) has been accepted to RA-L 2025
-- [October 2023] My workshop paper on Differentiable TAMP was accepted to the [LEAP Workshop](https://leap-workshop.github.io) at CoRL 2023!
+- [October 2023] My workshop paper on Differentiable TAMP was accepted to the [LEAP Workshop](https://leap-workshop.github.io) at CoRL 2023
-- [July 2023] Selected to attend Robotics: Science and Systems 2023 as an [Inclusion Fellow](https://sites.google.com/seas.upenn.edu/inclusion-rss-2023/program).
+- [July 2023] Selected to attend Robotics: Science and Systems 2023 as an [Inclusion Fellow](https://sites.google.com/seas.upenn.edu/inclusion-rss-2023/program)
-- [July 2023] Received the Ontario Graduate Scholarship.
+- [July 2023] Awarded the Ontario Graduate Scholarship

 <h2 id="publications" style="margin: 2px 0px -15px;">Publications <temp style="font-size:15px;"></temp></h2>
 <div class="publications">